Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 After completing the tutorial, you should be able to:

-* Develop a system-level 2D-FFT design by identifying an algorithm and deploying it on AI Engines or PL and DSP Engines.
+* Develop a system-level 2D-FFT design by identifying an algorithm and deploying it on AI Engines or PL and DSP Engines using Vitis™ HLS.
-* Build a complete system design by going through the following steps in the Vitis™ unified software platform flow:
+* Build a complete system design by going through the following steps in the Vitis flow:
   * Create the AI Engine Adaptive Data Flow API (ADF) graph.
   * Compile the A72 host application and compiling PL kernels.
   * Use the Vitis compiler (V++) to link the AI Engine and HLS kernels with the platform.
   * Package the design.
   * Run the design through the hardware emulation and hardware flow in a mixed SystemC/RTL cycle-accurate/QEMU-based simulator.
-* Develop a consistent harness to have the data mover kernels maintain a similar interface with AI Engine/DSP kernels (using AXI4-Stream).
+* Develop a consistent harness to have the data mover kernels maintain a similar interface with AI Engine or HLS/PL kernels (using AXI4-Stream).
 * Understand graph control APIs for AI Engine implementation and HLS APIs for controlling HLS/PL kernels.
-* Understand the methodological differences between a design created using AI Engines and a design created using PL and DSP Engines.
+* Understand the methodological differences between a design created using AI Engines and a design created using PL and DSP Engines via HLS.
 * Understand metrics including utilization, performance/throughput, and power across various instances of FFT arrays of different dimensions.

 </details>